 Help For Ovarian Cysts

-Ovarian cysts are fluid filled sacs that are common in women during their reproductive years.
-Most types of ovarian cysts do not cause symptoms; they are harmless and go away on their own.
+Ovarian cysts are fluid filled sacs in the ovaries that are common in women during their reproductive years.
+Most types of ovarian cysts do not cause symptoms and are harmless and go away on their own.
 Every menstruating woman produces several cyst-like structures during the first half of her menstrual cycle.
 One “cyst” becomes the dominant follicle, which releases an egg at ovulation.
-If a pregnancy doesn’t occur, the remaining follicle becomes the corpus luteum and then eventually breaks down and dissolves when a woman bleeds.
-Ovarian cysts form when this process does not develop properly and the resulting empty ovarian follicle fills with fluid and enlarges.
+If a pregnancy doesn’t occur, what remains of the follicle that "popped out the egg", becomes what is known as a corpus luteum.
+The corpus luteum is a yellowish fatty like small structure that produces the hormone progesterone.
+The corpus luteum breaks down and dissolves at the end of the monthly cycle and stops making progesterone and this loss of progesterone causes a woman to bleed.
+Ovarian cysts may form when this process does not develop properly and the resulting empty ovarian follicle fills with fluid and enlarges.
+Cysts in the ovary can also grow in older women and this can be suspicious for a tumor.
+Endometriosis can also cause cysts in the ovary which can be painful.

 Types of ovarian cysts